gsouf/google-url/README.md

 Support - Contact
 -----------------

-Feel free to open an issue for any request/question
+Feel free to open an issue for any request/question or to [talk on gitter](https://gitter.im/SneakyBobito/google-url)

 Roadmap
 -------